wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-customize-part-two/includes/5-exercise-troubleshoot-rendering.md

 4. In **Visual Studio Code**, run **Live Server** to test your app.
 Open your browser and go to http://localhost:3000.
 You should see a list of events.
 :::image type="content" source="../media/5-styling.png" alt-text="A screenshot that shows the result of the styling":::

       Notice that the list of events isn't using the font color you've defined.
-Let’s fix it!
+Let’s  it!

 5. In **Visual Studio Code**, extend the `style` definition to include the CSS custom properties for styling events:
     ```html